1st of June 2016 The Lab, Theatre Royal Plymouth as part of Plymouth Fringe (in development)

 Photos from Tron Outside Eyes by Mihaela Bodlovic http://aliceboreasphotography.com

-You can read an interview with Kolbrun on the piece here.
+Read an interview with Kolbrun about the piece here.